emilpriver/go-hugo-portfolio/content/blog/hello-rust.md

 ```

 ## The borrow checker can be a living hell but is great.
 Rust is memory-safe, non-garbage-collected language, does it come with a borrow checker to ensure that we don't work with any non-valid memory points in our systems.
 This is done during the compilation time and can cause a lot of headaches for the developers.
-On the other hand, the developers of rust spent a lot of time working on a good developer experience for the users and describing the issues in the simplest way possible.
+On the other hand, the developers of Rust spent a lot of time working on a good developer experience for the users and describing the issues in the simplest way possible.

 This is a small example of what I mean:
 ```rust